Piero Fornasetti: The Fornasetti style

 Following the rediscovery of Italian classicism promoted by the Novecento Italiano artistic movement of the time, Fornasetti's work was inspired on the one hand by Piero della Francesca, Giotto, and Renaissance frescoes, and on the other by metaphysical painting.
 These two worlds come together in Fornasetti through the virtuosity that distinguished his artistic activity.

 Fornasetti's style is full of theatricality, an invitation to the imagination, trying to push those who observe his objects, as well as those who use them, to take a journey of the mind.

-In this sense he was inspired by the words of Curzio Malaparte, who he knew through Giò Ponti, and whom he quoted saying: "The important thing is to travel, to move, to meet people, to see things, but above all to do so with no predetermined plan... the important thing is not knowing how to create, invent, write, but knowing how to deduce, that is, knowing how to start from one thing, anything, and derive from it a multitude of others...
+In this sense he was inspired by the words of Curzio Malaparte, who he knew through Giò Ponti, and whom he quoted saying: "The important thing is to travel, to move, to meet people, to see things, but above all to do so with no predetermined plan ... the important thing is not knowing how to create, invent, write, but knowing how to deduce, that is, knowing how to start from one thing, anything, and derive from it a multitude of others...
 Basically, nothing is invented, it is only deduced."

 The medium of design represented a kind of notepad for him, useful for not forgetting a suggestion.
 Suggestions that usually arose either from the casual juxtaposition of two contradictory orders of reality, or from reflections on surrealism and Giorgio de Chirico's metaphysical painting.

 Despite the success of the furniture and ceramics he created from the fifties, it was in drawing that Fornasetti believed he could make an innovative impact.
 The artist's distinctive style was very much of its time, and followed the natural movement of the hand, fixing the idea with simplicity, with immediacy.
 This conception can be linked to the influence of Picasso's Ingres period.

 For Fornasetti the legacy of the great Italian tradition lay precisely in drawing, in the daily practice of sketching and copying.
 Rigour and simplicity of style were the fundamental antidote against the narcissism of the end of the 19th century that he detested.
 The design of objects, therefore, represents only one stage of his artistic journey.

 Works (partial)

-As already mentioned, Fornasetti's work was particularly prolific, consisting of tens of thousands of items.
-Below we offer just a short list.
+Fornasetti's work was particularly prolific, consisting of tens of thousands of items.
+A partial list would include the following: